+TABLE OF

+130

+2019 Financial Performance

+135

+Summary Financial Statements N PARKS

+CONTENTS

+136 Fowernance

+IBC

+Leave a Legacy

+2019 Tinancial Performance

+The addition of two new protected areas to our The amount withdrawn from the endowment fund the value of US\$6 million, our intervention in entity of APN.
+Parc W (Benin) with a spend of US\$1 million, and an increase in some of the existing parks' activity Gross park revenue audited and reported in the levels.

 The financial highlights in this section are derived group.
 The management accounts are prepared on a cash basis and do not contain non-cash funded 10% (2018: 11%) of park operations. impacts, such as depreciation or profit and loss on exchange rates.
 All entities within the group income equals expenditure.

+funding accounted for 91% of the total income of the group at US\$65 million.
+Individual donors and government funding consisted of 39% and to the US \$54 million reflected as consolidated grant funding in the summarised group financial matching income and expenditure.

-The addition of two new protected areas to our The amount withdrawn from the endowment fund portfolio during the latter part of 2019 did not have was US\$1.6 million.
+portfolio during the latter part of 2019 did not have was US\$1.6 million.
 This was much lower than the a material impact on group spending, as our efforts return achieved by the fund.
 The endowment fund were focused on the legal and administrative set- achieved a return of 19% during 2019 and its balance up of these two projects in Angola and Zimbabwe as at 31 December 2019 was EUR32 million.
 The respectively.
 The true impact of these new parks fund is invested in a mix of equity, bonds and cash will only be reflected in 2020.
 The increase in according to the investment policy set out by our group spending from US\$50 million in 2018 to funding committee.
-The endowment fund asset is US\$74 million in the current year can be mainly held on the balance sheet of Stichting African Parks attributed to a donation in-kind of an aircraft to Foundation (SAPF) in the Netherlands, an affiliated an increase in some of the existing parks' activity Gross park revenue audited and reported in the management accounts excluded the gross revenue generated in Bazaruto.
+The endowment fund asset is US\$74 million in the current year can be mainly held on the balance sheet of Stichting African Parks attributed to a donation in-kind of an aircraft to Foundation (SAPF) in the Netherlands, an affiliated

+management accounts excluded the gross revenue generated in Bazaruto.
 This amounted to US\$424,000 and was excluded due to local Mozambique legislation from the summary management accounts for the preventing these funds from being consolidated under African Parks Network (APN).
 Gross revenue